 What are some of the challenges for you as a spouse/partner/family member/caregiver of a stroke or brain injury survivor?

 Lynda: It wasn’t just our careers and previous lifestyle as a couple that disappeared, my personal lifestyle has gone too and it all disappeared overnight.
 It could be argued that we were luckier than many as all my nursing career had been working for people with disabilities, but supporting a Loved One is of course very different emotionally.
 Whilst we appreciate Nige is lucky to have retained his intelligence, a lot of his disabilities are tricky because they are not obvious.
 His disabilities and loss of confidence resulted in my becoming his full-time carer and doing most of the things at home that he used to do.
 Negotiating all these changes and trying to motivate him in his recovery has been draining at times and there really has not been enough hours in the day!

 Do you think technology can help with these challenges?

-For some people who find basic technology difficult, they may take longer to become confident operators and need more support from others.
-However, ‘playing the game’ can be enjoyed by I would think nearly everyone who has some control over some aspects of their physical movement and understands basic cause and effect.
+For some people who find even basic technology difficult, they may take longer to become confident operators and need some more support from others, but for most it will still be achievable.
+‘Playing the games’ can be enjoyed by I would think nearly everyone.

-I would also suggest this system may be useful for people with physical and/or learning disabilities who need regular motor skills exercises for their continued physical movement e.g. cerebral palsy, global developmental delay,
+I would also suggest EvolveRehab could be useful for many people with physical and learning disabilities who need regular motor skills exercises for their continued physical movement.

 What you do you think of your loved one using EvolvRehab at home as part of their therapy?